China's Didi raises $4 billion in U.S. IPO -sources

-June 29 (Reuters) - Chinese ride hailing company Didi Global Inc (DIDI.N) raised $4 billion in its U.S initial public offering (IPO) on Tuesday, pricing it at the top of its indicated range, according to people familiar with the matter.
+(Reuters) -Chinese ride hailing company Didi Global Inc raised $4 billion in its U.S initial public offering (IPO) on Tuesday, pricing it at the top of its indicated range, according to people familiar with the matter.

 Didi will sell 288 million American Depository Shares (ADS) at $14 apiece, the source said.
 This gives Didi a valuation of about $73 billion on a fully diluted basis.